fordcars/Webitor/README.md

 - 'Ctrl + c': copy selected points
 - 'Ctrl + v': paste selected points
 - '1 to 0': change the current team, for changing object teams
+- Hold space to disable snap-to-grid
+- Hold shift to move faster
+- Scroll to zoom

 NOTES:
 - You can't selected objects, you can only select points.
 If you want to do something, like changing an attribute of an object, select one or more points of it.